RoboCop (comics): Reception

 Critical reaction to Frank Miller's RoboCop comic has been mixed.
 Randy Lander of comic review site The Fourth Rail gave the first issue a score of 7 out of 10, saying that "there's not a lot of personality to the book" but added that it's "certainly interesting to read and full of potential."

 Ken Tucker of Entertainment Weekly gave the comic a "D" score, criticizing the "tired story" and lack of "interesting action."
 A recap written for the pop culture humor website I-Mockery said, "Having spent quite a lot of time with these comics over the past several days researching and writing this article, I can honestly say that it makes me want to watch the movie version of RoboCop 2 again just so I can get the bad taste out of my mouth.
 Or prove to myself that the movie couldn't be worse than this."

 Continuity

 Picking up after the events of the first film.
 Frank Miller's vision is quite different from the comics that came before and is at odds with established continuity, especially RoboCop 3 and the Dark Horse Comics run.

 RoboCop: Killing Machine (one-shot) (Aug 2004)

 RoboCop: Wild Child (one-shot) (Jan 2005)

 Wild Child contained an advertisement for a three-issue mini-series called "Robocop: War Party", again from Grant & Ferreira.
 However, the mini-series was never published and it is not clear how much work was done on it apart from Ferreira's full page advert.

 Dynamite Entertainment

 RoboCop Vol 1: Revolution

 Dynamite Entertainment announced they would be producing the next RoboCop with writer Rob Williams and artist Fabiano Neves.
-The first Dynamite solo adventure was "Revolution" which was later collected as a trade paperback.
+The first Dynamite solo adventure was "Revolution" (#1-4) which was later collected as a trade paperback.
+The following two issues, #5 and #6, are not included in the tradepaperback.